Bill Griffith: Bibliography

 In January 2012, Fantagraphics published Bill Griffith: Lost and Found, Comics 1969-2003, a 392-page collection of Griffith's early work in underground comics from the East Village Other to his pages for The New Yorker and the National Lampoon in the 1980s and 1990s.

-Griffith's mother's affair with cartoonist Lawrence Lariar formed the basis of Griffith's 2015 graphic novel memoir, Invisible Ink: My Mother’s Secret Love Affair with a Famous Cartoonist, published by Fantagraphics.
-Invisible Ink depicts various other details and incidents involving Griffith's family, including his father's physical and psychological abuse of his family members.
+Griffith's mother's affair with cartoonist Lawrence Lariar formed the basis of Griffith's graphic novel memoir, Invisible Ink: My Mother’s Secret Love Affair with a Famous Cartoonist, published by Fantagraphics in October 2015.
+Invisible Ink depicts various other details and incidents involving Griffith's family, including his father's physical and psychological (but not sexual) abuse of his family members.
+He won the 2016 Eisner Award for Best Writer/Artist for Invisible Ink.

-In 2019, Griffith's graphic biography of Schlitzie, Nobody's Fool: The Life and Times of Schlitzie the Pinhead, was published by Abrams ComicArts.
+In March 2019, Griffith's graphic biography of Schlitzie, Nobody's Fool: The Life and Times of Schlitzie the Pinhead, was published by Abrams ComicArts.

+In July 2023, Griffith produced a comic book memoir of Diane Noomin and their marriage together, titled The Buildings are Barking: Diane Noomin in Memoriam.

-Griffith revealed in the August 19, 2020, Zippy strip that he was writing and drawing a graphic biography of Nancy cartoonist Ernie Bushmiller.
-The book, Three Rocks: The Story of Ernie Bushmiller: The Man Who Created Nancy, was published by Harry N. Abrams August 2023.
+Griffith revealed in the August 19, 2020 Zippy strip that he was writing and drawing a graphic biography of Nancy cartoonist Ernie Bushmiller.
+The book, Three Rocks: The Story of Ernie Bushmiller: The Man Who Created Nancy, was published by Abrams ComicArts in August 2023.

-In 2023, Griffith produced a comic book memoir of Diane Noomin and their marriage together, titled The Buildings Are Barking.
+In October 2025, Griffith produced a graphic biography of his great-grandfather William Henry Jackson, titled Photographic Memory: William Henry Jackson and the American West.

-Zippy comics and books are now published by Fantagraphics Books.
+Zippy comics and books are now published by Fantagraphics.